globulus/simi/guides/classes.md

 ```

 Some notes on *init*:
-* Since it's such an oft-used construct, you don't have to put *def* before *init*, as that'd be tiresome.
-Of course, if that's your thing, you're more than welcome to write *def init* every time.
+* Since it's such an oft-used construct, you don't have to put *fn* before *init*, as that'd be tiresome.
+Of course, if that's your thing, you're more than welcome to write *fn init* every time.
 * *init* is just a regular method, meaning it can have any number of arguments, including default arguments and type checks.
 It also has access to *self* and *super*.
 * *init* can't return early (that's a compile error) and always implicitly returns the instance at the end.